 The Bottom Line

-The SEC continues to implement policies designed to protect shareholders and guide the liquidity needs of funds.
+continues to implement policies designed to protect shareholders and guide the liquidity needs of funds.
 Swing pricing has largely become an effective tool in assigning larger trading costs to those entities responsible for them.
 It also helps direct fund companies in how to best handle large net asset flows to ensure that nobody involved becomes materially harmed in the event of unusual activity.

 Be sure to check our News section for weekly market updates.